asariakevin/reports2021/research_design.md

 //whether it will increase
-In order to determine the level of school dropout rate whereby our target population is total primary and secondary school population in the territory of Kenya we will perform multi-stage clustering sampling. (should we include a reason why we chose this method of sampling?).
+In order to determine the level of school dropout rate whereby our target population is the total primary and secondary school student population in the territory of Kenya we will perform multi-stage clustering sampling.We chose to use this method as our population is widely geographically dispersed and this method is the only one that could be both time and cost effective.
 We will first cluster counties in terms of their economic output grouping them into 5 .
-From those clusters in each we will randomly choose(ongezea mambo ya random numbers) 3 counties.
+From those clusters,in each we will randomly choose 3 counties.
 In each of those three counties we will list their subcounties in alphabetically order and randomly choose 3 subcounties.
 Furthermore , in each of these subcounties we will list in alphabetical order both primary and secondary schools and randomly select 5 from each list.

-To collect data , we will conduct over the phone interviews with the heads of these schools and ask them the following questions.
-What were the number of their student population before schools were closed and what were the number of their student population a month after the schools we reopened.
+To collect data , we will conduct over the phone interviews with the heads of these schools and ask them  close ended questions.We chose to conduct our interviews over the phone as it will be cost effective because our samples are widely geographically dispersed and the phone  and network penetration rate is high in the territory of Kenya.The following questions will be asked, what were the number of their student population before schools were closed and what were the number of their student population a month after the schools we reopened.These two questions will enable us to compute the dropout level at each school which we consider to be the difference between the previous student population and the student population after schools are reopened.
+In addition, we chose to conduct our survey roughly one month after the schools are reopened since at that time we estimate that the student population will have settled.

+We plan to collect this data in an excel sheet and use the python programming language to do our data analysis.
 //how will we collect that data and analysis methods that we will use

-To collect data on the
+To collect data on the participation level of students and teachers in distance learning activities during the school closure period , we will ask the participants both close ended and open ended questions.
+We will produce a questionaiire which we will print them and use the postal service to reach the targetted schools.

+The questions that the students will answer will include, whether they participated in any form of learning during the lockdown period, how many days did they participate, what kind of learning did they participate in whether it was online, self paced or using other media devices.
+Moreover, whether there school offered any type of distance learning and if so what type was it.
+We also ask them what challenges they faced will participating in distance learning.

+We will analyse this data using the python programming language data analysis tools